Broward Sheriff Boasts of ‘Amazing Leadership’ After School-Shooting Failures

-Appearing on CNN’s State of the Union, embattled Broward County Sheriff Scott Israel said that he had provided “amazing leadership” to his department, in the wake of revelations that it failed to adequately follow up on red flags about Nikolas Cruz, who killed 17 people at Marjory Stoneman Douglas High School on February 14.
+Appearing on CNN’s State of the Union Sunday morning, embattled Broward County Sheriff Scott Israel said that he had provided “amazing leadership” to his department, even though it failed to adequately follow up on red flags about Nikolas Cruz, who killed 17 people at Marjory Stoneman Douglas High School on February 14.

+Later on Sunday, the Florida Speaker of the House, along with almost every other Republican House member, released a statement asking Governor Rick Scott to suspend Israel.
+They accused the sheriff of, among other things, failing “to maintain a culture of alertness, vigilance, and thoroughness amongst his deputies.”

 Tapper asked about the many calls made to the sheriff’s office expressing concern about Cruz, who had been described as a potential school shooter, in the months before the massacre.
 Israel said that 16 of the 18 calls were handled correctly, but that two may not have been.
 Two deputies were placed on restricted duty this week for possibly mishandling tips about Cruz.